 Divorce, or a legal separation for that matter, is one of those crises that might wind up tanking a small business.

 For one, there’s going to be the question of how much the business is worth.
-Like other assets, a spouse’s interest in a business will in many if not most cases be marital property subject to a fair division.
+Like other assets, a spouse’s interest in a business can be considered marital property subject to a fair division.

-Therefore, the parties will likely have to go to trouble of hiring an expert to figure out how much the business would sell for if it were on the market.
+Therefore, the parties will likely have to go through the trouble of hiring an expert to figure out how much the business would sell for if it were on the market.

 A business owner may overnight lose half this value depending on how the judge decides to divvy up the business.
-Moreover, in some cases, there may be an argument that some or all of the value of a business belongs to one spouse or the other outright.
+In some cases, there may be an argument that some or all of the value of a business belongs to one spouse or the other outright.

-For example, if one person owned the family business well before she got married, the owner may argue that she should keep her interest in the business without having to share it.
+For example, if one person owned the family business well before she got married, the owner may argue that they should keep their interest in the business without having to share it.

 On a related point, in many cases, people who own family businesses sign premarital agreements before tying the knot, and these agreements could specify which spouse gets the business.

 There are also practical problems with deciding how actually to divide up the business.

 While there are some cases in which both former spouses know the family business well and are willing to keep working together professionally, in many situations, the spouse who wants to keep the business will have to buy out the other spouse.

 A buyout can make for some difficult decisions.